 The design for the boss of the fourth stratum: Best Friend/Shadow Rei, which turns out to be a Hair-Raising Hare.
 Jesus Christů

 Everything about the fourth stratum boss is nightmare fuel.
 Compared to the other Shadow Selves, Shadow Rei is notably bestial after going berserk, becoming a roaring, screeching monstrosity who can't even speak a coherent word and literally drools at prospect of killing its real self.
 Even before transforming, Shadow Rei is a bundle of helplessness that came from her despair at having no self-worth.
 Small wonder that Erebus exists and is immortal; if one girl can form this horrible a death wish, imagine that of all of humanity.

 During his explaination of her story after he regains his memories, Zen casually mentions that Rei tried to gouge out her own eyes.
 Which is why they looked so strange all the time she was with you.

 TheReaper is back, as an F.O.E. for the final dungeon.
 And it's just as persistant as ever, following you throughout an entire floor, even across holes.
 And if it catches you, you have very little hope of escaping before it inflicts a Total Party Kill.

 The revelation what would happen to every one if the two teams don't just leave the Labyrinth after the Fourth Stratum.
-Basically, Chronos will absorb Zen into himself to become a whole, and then erase the Labyrinth with every one inside it, which would not just result in everyone dying, but everyone being erased from the timeline for good!
+Basically, the Clockwork God will absorb Zen into himself to become Chronos again, and then erase the Labyrinth with every one inside it, which would not just result in everyone dying, but everyone being erased from the timeline for good!